Analog fast Fourier transforms for scalable and efficient signal processing: Asymptotic scaling laws for the analog FFT

-In order to compute the number of ADC conversions for an arbitrarily large $N$, we consider the three exemplary DFT sizes in Fig. \ref{fig:fft_tree}.
-The $N = K^2$ case in Fig. \ref{fig:fft_tree}(a) is the largest DFT that can be computed using only a single application of Cooley-Tukey decomposition.
-Following the procedure described in the main text, this involves $K$ analog DFTs of size $K$, followed by another $K$ analog DFTs of size $K$.
+We consider the three exemplary DFT sizes in Fig. \ref{fig:fft_tree}.
+The $N = K^2$ case in Fig. \ref{fig:fft_tree}a is the largest DFT that can be computed using only one application of Cooley-Tukey decomposition.
+Following the procedure described in the main text, this involves two sets of $K$ analog DFTs of size $K$.
 Each analog DFT has $2K$ ADC conversions (for the real and imaginary outputs), so the total number of ADC conversions for the $K^2$-point analog FFT is: $n_\text{ADC}(K^2) = K\cdot 2K + K\cdot 2K = 4K^2$.
-We now consider the $N = K^4$ case in Fig. \ref{fig:fft_tree}(b), which is the largest DFT that can be computed using a Cooley-Tukey decomposition tree of depth $\leq 2$.
+We now consider the $N = K^4$ case in Fig. \ref{fig:fft_tree}b, which is the largest DFT that can be computed using a Cooley-Tukey decomposition tree of depth $\leq 2$.
 At the top level, this DFT is factored into two sets of $K^2$ DFTs of size $K^2$.
-Each $K^2$-point DFT can be computed using the analog FFT in Fig. \ref{fig:fft_tree}(a), so the total number of ADC conversions for this analog FFT is: $n_\text{ADC}(K^4) = 2 \cdot K^2\cdot n_\text{ADC}(K^2) = 8K^4$.
-Carrying out this computation with one additional decomposition step, we can easily derive the total number of ADC conversions for the $N = K^8$ case in Fig. \ref{fig:fft_tree}(c): $n_\text{ADC}(K^8) = 2 \cdot K^4 \cdot n_\text{ADC}(K^4) = 16 K^8$.
-For the three cases in Fig. \ref{fig:fft_tree}, the number of ADC conversions scales as $2N \cdot \text{log}_K N$, and this $\mathcal{O}(N \text{log}_K N)$ scaling law for the number of ADC conversions holds generally for increasing $N$.
+Each $K^2$-point DFT can be computed using the analog FFT in Fig. \ref{fig:fft_tree}a, so the total number of ADC conversions is: $n_\text{ADC}(K^4) = 2 \cdot K^2\cdot n_\text{ADC}(K^2) = 8K^4$.
+Applying the same method, the total number of ADC conversions for the $N = K^8$ case in Fig. \ref{fig:fft_tree}c is found to be: $n_\text{ADC}(K^8) = 2 \cdot K^4 \cdot n_\text{ADC}(K^4) = 16 K^8$.
+For these three cases, the number of ADC conversions scales as $2N \text{log}_K N$, and this $\mathcal{O}(N \text{log}_K N)$ scaling law for the number of ADC conversions holds generally for increasing $N$.
+The sequential analog FFT in Fig. \ref{fig:cooley_tukey}b and the parallel analog FFT in Fig. \ref{fig:parallel_fft} have the same number of ADC conversions, so the same energy scaling law applies to both.